 Boogie’s parents did stay together, but they don’t have a very happy marriage.
 They also have very different approaches to parenting and how Boogie should reach his NBA goals.
 Boogie has major issues with his mother, which explains why Boogie has misogynistic tendencies.
 The movie doesn’t even bother to give Boogie’s mother a first name.

 Boogie’s father Lawrence Chin (played by Perry Yung) is fairly lenient with Boogie, except when it comes to basketball.
-Mr. Chin is an ex-con who is obsessed with the idea that the best way for Boogie to get to the NBA is by beating a local teen named Monk (played by Jackson), who is a star basketball player at a rival high school in Brooklyn.
-Mr. Chin believes that basketball talent scouts will flock to Boogie if Boogie defeats Monk.
+Mr. Chin is an ex-con who is obsessed with the idea that the best way for Boogie to get to the NBA is by defeating a local teen named Monk (played by Jackson), who is a star basketball player at a rival high school in Brooklyn.
+Mr. Chin believes that basketball talent scouts will flock to Boogie if Boogie triumphs over Monk.
 It sounds very illogical (because it is), but Mr. Chin is fixated on Monk as the biggest obstacle to Boogie’s basketball dreams.

 Boogie’s mother Mrs. Chin (played by Pamelyn Chee), who is a homemaker, thinks that Boogie’s best way to the NBA is through a college basketball scholarship, preferably at a Big 10 university.
 She’s the family’s disciplinarian and planner.
 But apparently, she’s terrible at finances because Boogie’s parents are heavily in debt, to the point where they’re past due on their utility bills.
 Even though Boogie’s parents can’t afford to pay for any college tuition, Boogie and his parents don’t want to apply for financial aid.
 They want a full scholarship for Boogie, or else he doesn’t want to go to any college.